Bay is a beautiful area in the northernmost Cape York.

 to the beach, if you have some extra time, you may want to

-nothing there except a muddy creek mouth with
+not a lot there except a beach and a creek mouth with

 mangroves, but happens to be a spectacular one, on a beautiful sunny